earthai-tech/watex/docs/history/project_story.rst

    my team and I went to the site for inspection to propose an alternative solution ; right-panel) survey investigation in Diacohu-Nord locality.
 The color of grasses shows the drastic consequences of the dry season in this locality.

-However, being a geophysicist as my academic training, registering as a computer scientist seemed very difficult.
-Fortunately, three months later, I got a scholarship from the `China Scholarship Council (CSC) <https://www.chinesescholarshipcouncil.com/>`__ of the Chinese government in collaboration with the government of :term:`Côte d'Ivoire` for a Ph.D study.
-Thus, I was registered to `Zhejiang University <https://www.zju.edu.cn/english/>`__ (ZJU) in 2018 where I selected computational geophysics  as my research interest.
+Fortunately, three months later, I got a scholarship from the `China Scholarship Council (CSC) <https://www.chinesescholarshipcouncil.com/>`__ of the Chinese government in collaboration with the government of :term:`Côte d'Ivoire` for a Ph.D candidate.
+Thus, I was registered to `Zhejiang University <https://www.zju.edu.cn/english/>`__ (ZJU) in 2018 where I my research interest was computational geophysics.
-My research work focused on the capability to design new :term:`ML` approaches to predict :term:`FR` and efficiently detect the fracture zone from :term:`DC-resistivity` and electromagnetic data (especially the :term:`controlled source audio-frequency magnetotelluric`).
-Thus,
-the first trial version of :code:`watex` was born.
-It was focused on a case study problem in the :term:`Bagoue region` ( see Figure 1.)
-The results were satisfactory with a prediction score of 77% of correct :term:`FR`.
+My research work entailed to design new :term:`ML` approaches capable to detect the fracture zones and predict :term:`FR` efficiently from :term:`DC-resistivity` and electromagnetic (especially the :term:`CSAMT`) data.
+Thus,  the first trial version of :code:`watex` was born.
+It was focused on a case study problem in the :term:`Bagoue region` ( see Figure 1.).
+The results were satisfactory with a prediction score of 77% of correct :term:`FR` with a reasonnable amount of data.

 Efficiency test
 -----------------